Junk Mail Taking Over Your Mailbox?

 Update: as of July 8, 2018: Red Plum is now known as Retail Me Not, but the link above is still valid.

 Phone Books – who even uses these?

-Somehow, there are more phone books and specialized directories published than ever before?
+Even though any business can be found online, somehow there are more phone books and specialized directories published than ever before.
 With the Internet and Yelp, do we really need to use phone books anymore?
-Use this site to opt out of several directories all at once.
+Yellow Pages Opt-out can get your address off several directories all at once.

 Data Brokers – selling your address without your consent

-- Getting mail for a deceased family member?
-This form should take care of a lot any junk mail arriving in their name.
+Getting mail for a deceased family member?
+Print and mail this form to reduce junk mail arriving in their name.

 For long-term maintenance, use Catalog Choice.

 After setting up your free account, you can add multiple names/addresses to your Profile.
 You can search for almost ANY catalog or mass-mailing company and send a request to that company to remove you from their list.